July 10, 1839

 July 10, 1895

-Birth of the composer, Karl Orff, in Munich, Germany.
+Birth of the composer, Carl Orff, in Munich, Germany.
 His most widely known work is Carmina Burana.
+The concepts of his Schulwerk were influential for children’s music education.

 July 10, 1902